Tudat/tudat/_sources/tutorials/applicationWalkthroughs/tabulatedAtmosphereExamples.rst.txt

 In **example 1**, the settings are very basic.
 The resulting atmosphere object describes how density, pressure, temperature, gas constant, specific heat ratio and molar mass, change over time for the Martian atmosphere, as a function of altitude.
 Here, the internal interpolator is instructed to use the boundary value, in case the altitude goes beyond its defined domain.
 As you can see from the results above, the atmosphere object does indeed output the boundary value when the altitude is both above and below the altitude bounds (which are given by the 2 results in the middle).

 A more interesting case is the **second example**.
 Here, the atmosphere is three-dimensional, depending on longitude, latitude and altitude.
-In this case :literal:`use_default_value` is used as boundary handling method and a pair of extrapolation values is defined for each combination of dependent and independent variables.
+In this case :literal:`use_default_value` is used as boundary handling method and a pair of default values is defined for each combination of dependent and independent variables.
 For longitude and latitude, these values are quite straightforward:

    - **Longitude**: if out-of-bounds, give 0.0
    - **Latitude**: if out-of-bounds, give NaN

 For **altitude**, on the other hand, a more complicated system is set up, where for each dependent value a specific pair is defined.
 What is interesting to notice is the order in which the out-of-range methods are processed.
-For instance, in the first test case (when i, j and k all equal 0), all three variables are outside their domain, however the default value of longitude (i.e., the first independent variable as defined by the user) is used as output.
-This would also be valid in the case that the third independent variable had was using :literal:`throw_exception_at_boundary` method.
+For instance, in the first test case (when :math:`i`, :math:`j` and :math:`k` all equal 0), all three variables are outside their domain, however the default value of longitude (i.e., the first independent variable as defined by the user) is used as output.
+This would also be valid in the case that the third independent variable was using :literal:`throw_exception_at_boundary` method.
 Thus, only during the last test case, would the simulation fail and give a runtime error (this is the only case where only the third variable is out-of-range).